-The Dutch education system is unique in Europe and across the globe.
-With long-standing commitments to religious and other freedoms, the Dutch have an education system of publically funded choice.
+The Dutch education system is distinctive in Europe and across the globe.
+With long-standing commitments to religious and other freedoms, the Dutch have an education system of publicly funded choice.
 The Dutch allow any public, private or religious organization or individual to establish and administer a school.
-About two-thirds of Dutch primary-age children attend “independent” schools, run by private or religious organizations.
+More than two-thirds of Dutch primary and lower secondary school students attend “independent” schools run by private or religious organizations.
 All schools, independent or public, are granted public funding at an equal level, as long as they operate according to guidelines set by the Ministry of Education and agree to be monitored by its Inspectorate.
 All students, whether in public or independent schools, must also take required subjects and achieve attainment targets in those subjects on national examinations.
-Schools, though, maintain a great deal of autonomy, and are able to choose their own curriculum, making hiring and promotion decisions and allocate resources at the school level.
+Schools, though, maintain a great deal of autonomy, and are able to choose their own curriculum, make hiring and promotion decisions and allocate resources at the school level.

-The Netherlands, which has historically considered education to be a “right” for all citizens, was also the first country in the world to offer free education to 4-year-olds, and in 1985 integrated pre-primary school into its primary schools.
+The Netherlands, which has historically considered education to be a “right” for all citizens, was also the first country in the world to offer free education to 4-year-olds and in 1985 integrated pre-primary education into its primary schools.
 The Dutch also have one of the most robust vocational education systems in the world, with over half of all secondary students enrolled in this pathway.
 Labor market outcomes for Dutch young people are among the best of the OECD.
-A vocational pathway is introduced early in the Netherlands, right after primary school, but students have multiple opportunities to move to the academic secondary school or to higher education.
-Students apply to either academic or vocational secondary schools based on teacher recommendations and the results of a national primary school exam.
-Still, students do have the right to apply to any school they want to and schools can accept who they want.
+A vocational pathway is introduced early in the Netherlands, right after primary school in grade 9, but students have multiple opportunities to move to the general secondary education pathway and to progress to higher education.

 RELATED NCEE ARTICLES